Disturbed's David Draiman on Sam Smith's Grammys performance: "It's taking the pop stars to be rock stars these days"

 The joint appearance soon caught the attention of conspiracy theorists who believed Smith had been “taken over by demons” at the Grammys.

-Republican senator Ted Cruz, meanwhile, was among the numerous right-wing figures to have weighed in.
+Republican senator Ted Cruz, meanwhile, is among the numerous right-wing figures to have weighed in.
 He reposted several strongly-worded quote tweets branding the performance as satanic.
 “This is… evil,” Cruz wrote on his retweet of a post by conservative commentator Liz Wheeler.

-During a recent interview with Baltimore radio station 98 Rock (via Blabbermouth), Draiman said of the backlash: “It’s taking the pop stars to be rock stars these days.
+During a recent interview with Baltimore radio station 98 Rock (via Blabbermouth), Draiman said of the live outing and subsequent backlash: “It’s taking the pop stars to be rock stars these days.

 “I said it on Twitter after I went ahead and saw [Smith and Petras’] performance, too.
 It’s, like, nobody can complain that rock is too edgy or pushes the envelope too far for mass broadcasts anymore.
 You can’t.
 Sorry.”